Geeksltd/MSharp.Docs/Tutorials/3/README.md

 }
 ```

-**ProjectTaskAdd** class inherits from *FormModule* class, according to requirement, we have added *HeaderText("Task Details")* method and change the control type of project, we have also set the number of lines of *Description* property and return back to previous page.
+**ProjectTaskAdd** class inherits from *FormModule* class, according to requirement, we have added *HeaderText("Task Details")* method and changed the control type of project *DropdownList*.
+We have also set the number of lines of *Description* property and returned back to the previous page.

+Add another *Form* module named **ProjectTaskAdd** in the same folder and edit it with the following code:

 ```csharp
 using MSharp;